 Early History of the Shoals family

-Another 244 words (17 lines of text) covering the years 1275, 1285, 1332, and 1379 are included under the topic Early Shoals History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Shoals research.
+Another 70 words (5 lines of text) covering the years 1275, 1285, 1332, and 1379 are included under the topic Early Shoals History in all our PDF Extended History products and printed products wherever possible.

 Shoals Spelling Variations